evtdigital-hdruk/frontend-app-payment/docs/how_tos/localized_currency.rst

 What is localized currency?
 ***************************

 This is when we show users prices on the payment page in what we think is the correct currency for where they are.
-These prices can be rounded, since the final checkout charge will still be in U.S. dollars (USD).
+These prices can be rounded, since the final checkout charge will still be in U.S. dollars (GBP).

 *************
 Cookie format